pippinbarr/cart263/course-information/outline.md

 There will be two graded projects during the course.
 Each will be used as an opportunity for students to practice and develop their programming skills with room to express their own ideas.

 ### Office hours
-The instructor will be live on Discord for further hours during the week explicitly to support students with questions about programming topics, activities, exercises, projects, and anything else of relevance.
+The instructor will be live on Discord or in person for further hours during the week explicitly to support students with questions about programming topics, activities, exercises, projects, and anything else of relevance.

 ## Expected skills